iyer-karthik/Insight-project/README.md

 ## Future considerations <a id='future'></a>
 I was happy with the performance of the model in that it did give access to top performing loans.
 Here are some key things which I would like to work on in the future.
 - Performance of loans in peer-to-peer lending is tied to the national economy as a whole.
-To get a better sense of *future* behaviour of borrowers, more macroeconomic features like unemployment rate, inflation forecasts should be added.
+To get a better sense of *future* behaviour of borrowers, more macro-economic features like unemployment rate, inflation forecasts could be added.
 - Geographical location also matters.
 To get a more accurate prediction, it is worth spending time adding state-wide forecasts in to the models.
 - Cox proportional hazard model assumes time independent co-variates.
-More advanced models with time dependent co-variates should be considered.
+More advanced models with time dependent co-variates could be considered.
 - Walk forward analysis should be used to stress test the strategy.